 Outside of Purpose, Chelsea enjoys cycling through U.S. states she hasn't yet visited, listening to live jazz and exploring various artist spaces and museums.

 Along her career development in Colombia, she had the opportunity to work with farmers communities from a multinational organization’s perspective.
 She implemented design research methodologies in the field and inside the company that resulted in the design of services, communication campaigns and products to improve the user experience and perception of the brand.
-More recently, she moved to New York and had the opportunity to work on projects that sit at the intersection of service, business and UX design.
-These have included diverse challenges around healthcare, post-incarceration services, and data safety.

 Claudia holds a Master in Strategic Design and Management from Parsons and a Bachelor in Design with an emphasis on communication from Los Andes University in Colombia.